apache/dolphinscheduler-website/docs/2.0.8/docs/en/guide/parameter/priority.md

 * [Parameter Context](context.md): Parameters passed by upstream nodes
 * [Local Parameter](local.md)：The node's own parameters, which is the parameters defined by the user in [Custom Parameters].
 The user can define the value of this part of the parameters at the time of workflow definition.

 Because the value of a parameter has multiple sources, when the parameter name is the same, there needs to be a parameter priority problem.
-The priority of DolphinScheduler parameters from high to low is: `Global Parameter > Parameter Context > Local Parameter`
+The priority of DolphinScheduler parameters from high to low is: `Startup Parameter > Local Parameter > Parameter Context > Global Parameter`

 In the case of parameters passed by the upstream task, there may be multiple tasks upstream to pass parameters to the downstream.
 When the parameter names passed upstream are the same: